react-dnd/react-dnd/docs/00 Quick Start/FAQ.md

 This is not currently documented, but you can take cues from the built-in [`HTML5`](/docs-html5-backend.html) and [`Test`](/docs-test-backend.html) backend implementations.
 The backend contract includes `setup()` and `teardown()` methods, and `connectDragSource()`, `connectDragPreview()` and `connectDropTarget()` methods that pass the DOM nodes to the backend.
 Contributions to the documentation are welcome.

+### I am getting a “Super expression must either be null or a function, not undefined” error

+React DnD *requires* React 0.13.

 ## Meta